vukrosic/open-source-ai-2026/README.md

 ## 🌍 Vision

-The future of artificial intelligence should be shaped by the global community, not controlled by a select few organizations.
+The future of artificial intelligence should be shaped by the global community.
 It belongs in the open, accessible to researchers, engineers, and innovators worldwide.

 ## ⚡ The Challenge